7 Tips for How to Fatten Up a Dog

 If your dog is underweight due to illness, growth, or even poor diet, you’ll need to help her bulk up safely.
 You could just feed her more, but that doesn’t necessarily translate to a healthier dog.

-I know I said fatten up your dog, but our real goal is to build and maintain muscle.
+I know I said fatten up your dog, but our real goal is to build and maintain muscle with a healthy diet and exercise.
 Appropriate muscle and energy can help improve mobility, joint function, and your dog's overall health, especially as she ages.

-Talk to your vet about your dog’s weight before you get started.
+As always, it’s important to talk to your vet about your dog’s weight before you get started on any new diet plan or change in routine.
 Sudden weight loss or unexplained weight fluctuations could be a symptom of another issue.
 Make sure your dog is healthy before you try to bulk her back up.

 There are several ways to help your dog gain weight, but you need to be sure that she isn't putting on the wrong kind of weight or putting on weight too fast.
 A sudden or drastic weight gain can damage their joints as the pressure of their extra weight increases.